Kong/docs.konghq.com/app/konnect/updates.md

 from a single, cloud-based control plane, and provides a catalog of all deployed services.
 [Try it today!](https://cloud.konghq.com/quick-start)

+## February 2024

+**Improved Analytics summary dashboard**
+: A new version of the Analytics summary dashboard is now available for all {{site.konnect_short_name}} users.
+This new version displays all analytics information on one page, which allows you to focus on your most critical API usage data.
+Additionally, you can now apply filters to tailor the summary dashboard to the analytics that matter the most to you.

 ## January 2024

 **Group and filter API request and usage data by consumers**